hei-school/cc-d4-rice-cooker-ci-MiRandria/README.md

 ## Note

 - Adjust the temperature and quality criteria in the code according to your preferences or specific requirements.

-Feel free to adapt the rice cooker application for other languages as needed.
+## Continuous Integration with CircleCI

+We use CircleCI for continuous integration to ensure that the application builds successfully and passes unit tests across multiple languages.
+The configuration for CircleCI can be found in the `.circleci/config.yml` file in the repository.